Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Glow Type"				"0"

 			// The Mutant Tank is only effective toward human survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0